dcm4che/dcm4chee-conf/readme.md

 3. If the upgrade succeeds, the changes are committed and the startup process proceeds.
 If there is an error during the upgrade, the changes are rolled back and the deployment fails.

+Every upgrade script should be marked with `@org.dcm4che3.conf.api.upgrade.ScriptVersion` annotation.
+The runner will make sure that an upgrade script is only executed when either
+- the script was never executed before
+- the current version of the script is greater than the last executed version (String.compareTo is used to compare) If a script has no such annotation - it will be assigned a default version - see constant org.dcm4che3.conf.api.upgrade.UpgradeScript#NO_VERSION .

 Example: [DefaultArchiveConfigInitScript](https://github.com/dcm4che/dcm4chee-arc-cdi/blob/master/dcm4chee-arc-conf-default/src/main/java/org/dcm4chee/archive/conf/defaults/DefaultArchiveConfigInitScript.java)

 ### DB config storage